capnemo40/Mixed-DG-elasticity-eigenproblem/README.md

 ```
 @Article{ms_DGelastEigen,
-title = {Symmetric mixed discontinuous Galerkin methods for linear viscoelasticity},
+title = {A DG method for a stress formulation of the elasticity eigenproblem with strongly imposed symmetry},
 author = {Meddahi, Salim},
-title = {A DG method for a stress formulation of the elasticity
-eigenproblem with strongly imposed symmetry},
 journal = {Computers & Mathematics with Applications},
 volume = {135},
 year = {2023},